Princess Louise of Prussia (1770–1836): Marriage candidates

 As a niece of Frederick the Great, there were often talks of possible matches for Louise.
-One such candidate was Prince Max of Bavaria, the heir-presumptive of Charles Theodore, Elector of Bavaria.
+One such candidate was Count Palatine Maximilian Joseph of Zweibrücken-Birkenfeld, the heir-presumptive of Charles Theodore, Elector of Bavaria.
 The Elector sent an ambassador to Friedrichsfelde in 1785, most likely to inspect Louise's general appearance and character.
 In the end however, Louise was considered too young, as Prince Max had wanted to marry her within the year; her father conversely refused to part from her until she was eighteen.
 Max soon afterwards married Princess Augusta Wilhelmine of Hesse-Darmstadt instead.

 Another possible candidate was Prince Frederick, Duke of York and Albany, the second son of George III of the United Kingdom, who traveled to Berlin in 1786 to attend military maneuvers; nothing came of this however, and it was rumored that he had instead been interested in Louise's cousin Princess Wilhelmine.
 By her own admission, Louise remarked of the York affair, "Lacking charm and elegance, awkward from excessive shyness, I was poorly equipped to supplant my cousin.
 The Duke [was] a very handsome man...".
 Frederick later married another relative of Louise's, Princess Frederika Charlotte, who was the daughter of her cousin Frederick William II of Prussia.